shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

 |1002  |CA-2019-124891|2019-07-31|2019-07-31|Same Day      |RH-19495   |Rick Hansen    |Consumer   |United States|
 |1022  |CA-2019-124450|2019-04-27|2019-05-03|Standard Class|GT-14710   |Greg Tran      |Consumer   |United States|
 |1023  |CA-2019-124450|2019-04-27|2019-05-03|Standard Class|GT-14710   |Greg Tran      |Consumer   |United States|
-*
 <br>
 <br>

+**Exercise 3** <br>
--- Ex 2 Select Unique Products from Superstore_Orders
+Select Unique Products from Superstore_Orders<br>
-        --Those were sold in the South or Central Region --That has a Sales value greater than 200 and less than 300
+        --Those were sold in the South or Central Region
+        --That has a Sales value greater than 200 and less than 300

         SELECT DISTINCT PRODUCT_ID,
             REGION,
             SALES
         FROM SUPERSTORE
         WHERE (REGION = 'South' OR REGION = 'Central') AND (SALES > 200 AND SALES < 300)

+**Exercise 4** <br>
---Ex 4: Select Unique Products from Superstore_Orders
+Select Unique Products from Superstore_Orders
         --That have the letter ‘b’ in.
         --Give two answers, one that is case sensitive and one that is case insensitive.

 --case sensitive

         SELECT DISTINCT PRODUCT_ID,
             PRODUCT_NAME
         FROM SUPERSTORE
         WHERE product_name like '%b%'
         ;

 --case insensitive

         SELECT DISTINCT PRODUCT_ID,
             PRODUCT_NAME
         FROM SUPERSTORE
         WHERE lower(product_name) like '%b%' -- can also use 'ilike' function in Snowflake, recommend to use standard SQL ;

+**Exercise 5**
---Ex 5 Select ALL records from Superstore_Orders
+Select ALL records from Superstore_Orders
         --That are unprofitable
         --That are either in the Central Region or in New York State

         SELECT ROW_ID,
             PROFIT,
             REGION,
             STATE
         FROM SUPERSTORE
         WHERE PROFIT <= 0 AND (REGION = 'Central' OR STATE = 'New York')
         ;

+**Exercise 6**
---Ex 6 Find the 10 largest sales values in Superstore_Orders
+Find the 10 largest sales values in Superstore_Orders
-        --One answer using TOP and another using LIMIT --Remember to ORDER BY
+        --One answer using TOP and another using LIMIT
+        --Remember to ORDER BY

 --Top

         SELECT TOP 10 ROW_ID,
             ORDER_ID,
             SALES
         FROM SUPERSTORE
         ORDER BY SALES DESC
         ;

 --Limit

         SELECT ROW_ID,
             ORDER_ID,
             SALES
         FROM SUPERSTORE
         ORDER BY SALES DESC
         LIMIT 10
         ;

+**Exercise 7**
---Ex 7 Find the Total Sales & Profit for each Region
+Find the Total Sales & Profit for each Region

         SELECT REGION,
                 SUM(SALES) AS Total_Sales,
                 SUM(PROFIT) AS Total_Profit
         FROM SUPERSTORE
         GROUP BY REGION
         ;

 --Ex 8 Find the Average Discount by Segment & Ship Mode